-rich and varied component of Cal State Fullerton.
+University Extended Education (UEE) is a rich and varied component of Cal State Fullerton.
 UEE works with university academic units to create and administer non-state-funded programs that extend Cal State Fullerton's resources out into the community.
-This includes academic credit courses, certificate programs for professional development, English classes for non-native speakers of English, classes for retirees, classes for children and teens, summer camps, delivery of distance learning via telecommunications technology and international programs.
+This includes academic credit courses, certificate programs for professional development, English classes for non-native speakers of English, a learning in retirement program, classes for children and teens, summer camps, international programs and delivery of distance learning via telecommunications technology.